ivy-llc/ivy/docs/overview/design/building_blocks.rst

 Backend Handler ✅
 ------------------

-All code for setting and unsetting backend resides in the submodule at :mod:`ivy/utils/backend/handler.py`, and the front facing function is :func:`ivy.current_backend`.
+All code for setting and unsetting the backend resides in the submodule at :mod:`ivy/utils/backend/handler.py`, and the front facing function is :func:`ivy.current_backend`.
 The contents of this function are as follows:

 .. code-block:: python